Automorphisms of graph products of groups and acylindrical hyperbolicity: Step 3: Fixators in the outer automorphism group

 is connected.
-So $T$ coincides with the minimal $\Gamma \mathcal{G}$-invariant subtree in $\mathrm{Cone}(T_u)$.
-Moreover, it follows from Claim \ref{claim:gIsElliptic} that $g$ is elliptic in $T$.
+Since $T$ is clearly $\Gamma \mathcal{G}$-invariant, necessarily it contains the minimal $\Gamma \mathcal{G}$-invariant subtree in $\mathrm{Cone}(T_u)$.
+Therefore, in order to prove that $\Gamma \mathcal{G}$ acts on the minimal invariant subtree in $\mathrm{Cone}(T_u)$ with arc-stabilisers in product subgroups, it suffices to show that the stabiliser of an arc in $T$ lies in a product subgroups, or, according to Claim~\ref{claim:StabProductOrIrrCy}, that it is not generated by an irreducible element.

 Assume for contradiction that there exists an arc $I \subset T$ whose stabiliser is generated by an irreducible element.
-From our definition of $T$ as a union of finitely many subtrees, it follows that there exists an $s \in S$ such that $J:=\mathrm{Char}(s) \cap I$ has positive length.
+Because $S$ is countable, it follows from the definition of $T$ that there exists an $s \in S$ such that $J:=\mathrm{Char}(s) \cap I$ has positive length.
 According to Claim \ref{claim:IntervalStable}, the stabiliser of $J$ is either trivial or generated by an irreducible element.
 Because an element of a vertex-group is not a power of an irreducible element, it follows that $s$ cannot be elliptic.
 So $s$ is a loxodromic isometry of $T$ and its axis $\gamma$ contains $J$.
 If $r \in S$ commutes with $s$, then it has to stabilise $\gamma$.
 More precisely, either $r$ is elliptic and it fixes $\gamma$ pointwise; or $r$ is loxodromic and $\gamma$ is its axis.
 But $r$ cannot fix $\gamma$ as it contains $J$.
-By iterating the argument, it follows from the fact that the commutation graph of $S$ is connected that all the elements of $S$ are loxodromic with $\gamma$ as their axis.
+By iterating the argument, it follows from Fact~\ref{fact:comgraphconnected} that all the elements of $S$ are loxodromic with $\gamma$ as their axis.
 But, because $\Gamma$ is connected, not a single vertex and not complete, it contains a vertex $u$ whose link is not complete, i.e., there exist $v,w \in \mathrm{link}(u)$ such that $v$ and $w$ are not adjacent.
-We know from the previous observation that, if $r \in S_v$ and $s \in S_w$, then $[r,s]$ defines a non-trivial element which is not irreducible (indeed, it belongs to $\langle \mathrm{star}(u) \rangle$) and which fixes $\gamma$.
-This contradicts the fact that the stabiliser of $J \subset \gamma$ is either trivial or generated by an irreducible elements.
+We know from the previous observation that, if $a \in G_v$ and $b \in G_w$, then $[a,b]$ defines a non-trivial element which is not irreducible (indeed, it belongs to $\langle \mathrm{star}(u) \rangle$) and which fixes $\gamma$.
+This contradicts the fact that the stabiliser of $J \subset \gamma$ is either trivial or generated by an irreducible element.